YIN-FENG KEYNES CHEN, CONCERTMASTER

 Dana now teaches privately, directs, and runs Dana V. Music in Louisville, CO.
 Today, Dana V. Music offers over 30 programs and teaches over 500 students per week.
 Many Dana V. Music students have gone on to study music at some of the country’s top programs.

-She is supported by her husband Manish, daughter Anjali, son Kiran, and a 3rd child on the way.
+She is supported by her husband Manish, daughter Anjali, and sons Kiran and Devin.

 CODY GARRISON, STAFF ACCOMPANIST